Alcohol Rehab & Detox

 - Disulfiram, which produces undesirable side effects if you attempt to drink.
 These effects deter you from drinking and are more likely to be used during post-recovery to prevent relapse.

-Becoming sober is a huge achievement, but there are still struggles to deal with afterwards, especially during the first year.
+Becoming sober is a huge achievement, but there are still struggles to deal with afterward, especially during the first year.
 You may continue to experience some withdrawal symptoms, bouts of depression, have strong emotions, anxiety, sleep issues and have problems relating to friends and/or family members.

 But you will look and feel much better over time, have greater control over your emotions when alcohol is no longer affecting your neurons and your mental health should steadily improve.
 Continuing on the path to physical sobriety will help you regain the psychological and emotional sobriety.